 - Leads to procrastination, indecision, and non-action.

-The price of perfectionism
+The high price of perfectionism for entrepreneurs

 In addition to risking your own mental well-being, physical health, and relationships with others, perfectionism will greatly limit your success as an entrepreneur and, most likely, it will keep you poor.